 What’s Changing with HCC Coding?

-CMS’s latest plan for Medicare Advantage includes the removal of more than 2,000 ICD-10 codes from the current risk adjustment model.
-This requires providers to be much more precise with their diagnoses to avoid missing out on premiums.
+Under the V28 model, more than 2,000 ICD-10 codes have been removed from the current risk adjustment model.
+This means that providers have to be much more precise with their diagnoses to avoid missing out on premiums.

 Incorrect or unsupported diagnoses can result in payment retraction or fines during Risk Adjustment Data Validation audits.